isc-projects/stork/doc/man/stork-tool.8.rst

     INFO[2021-05-25 12:30:53]       connection.go:59    checking connection to database
     INFO[2021-05-25 12:30:53]             main.go:100   Database version is 0 (new version 33 available)

-Overwrite current schema version to arbitrary value:
+Overwrite the current schema version to an arbitrary value:

 .. code-block:: console